-I am a qualified integrative, therapeutic counsellor and a registered member of the British Association for counselling and psychotherapy (BACP) this means that I adhere to their ethical framework and codes of practice.
+I am a qualified integrative, therapeutic counsellor based in Worcester.
+I am a registered member of the British Association for counselling and psychotherapy (BACP) this means that I adhere to their ethical framework and codes of practice.

 I have a background in Psychology and worked for the NHS before qualifying as a counsellor.
 I have worked in research and education and in different counselling environments with a range of clients in addition to working in private practice and working for EAP providers.

 Counselling can help you to gain clarity about your feelings and to make sense of difficulties, improve your health and well being and develop new ways of coping.